Fiserv/acceptance-solutions-apac/docs/LocalIntegrationCheckList.md

  - The Parent application completes the transaction and communicates back the result to the Fiserv Interface library.
  - The Fiserv Interface in turn communicates back the result to the Consumer application.

-  Handy tips for you to kick start your local based integration:
+  Handy tips for you to kick start your Local integration:

 1. <B>Set up your test account [here](./?path=docs/introduction/contact-us.md&branch=develop)</B>